 vm.overcommit_memory is not set to '1', the installation script asks for permission to enable it.
 In case those interrupts are unwanted in the installation process it is possible to suppress them with

 --unattended attribute which lets the installation script do all the necessary arrangements by itself.

 When the process is complete, UISP will be accessible at the https://<ip or hostname> address.
 Please do not use localhost to connect to UISP.

-Registering new devices to UISP can be done by following the steps in:
+Registering new devices to UISP can be done by following the steps in the article:

-If it is necessary to customize the installation process, follow the steps in:
+If it is necessary to customize the installation process, follow the steps in the article:

-If you wish to install a UISP version that is not the current, stable version see:
+If you wish to install a UISP version that is not the current, stable version see the article:

 Updating an Existing Installation

 Once installed, UISP will periodically check for new updates and prompts for installation.
 Verify whether UISP is up to date and the version that is installed in the Settings > Maintenance section.
 It is also possible to manually check for updates in this section.